Staff & Board

 John Guerra

-John advises NCG member co-ops on the planning and implementation of store reinvestment, relocations, and new store projects.
-John has over 17 years of experience in retail real estate development and asset management with expertise in market & financial analysis, lease negotiation, program development, and portfolio management.
-He joined NCG in 2015.
+John leads NCGs Business Expansion team which advises members and future members in the planning and implementation of store reinvestments, relocations, and new store projects.
+John has over 20 years of experience in retail real estate development and asset management with expertise in market & financial analysis, lease negotiation, program development, and portfolio management, with 10 of those years advising co-ops.

 sellassie